Summer hours vary outside of academic session

 • The McCarl Coverlet Gallery is a non-profit cultural organization that preserves the history of weaving & folk traditions in the Northeastern United States.

-• A part of Saint Vincent College, the Gallery offers students hands-on experience with art collections, digital humanities, and public history.
+• Part of Saint Vincent College, the Gallery offers students hands-on experience with art collections, digital humanities, and public history.

 • Our changing exhibits use coverlets as a window to explore the cultural & material history of early America.
 They are free and open to the public.